GrzegorzMeller/AlgorithmsForMassiveData/README.md

 OCULAR_DISEASE_RECOGNITION.ipynb - training final model.

-Other files several other experiments ( moslty training on smaller dataset), all details on that are provided in the final report.
+Other files contain several other experiments ( moslty training on smaller dataset), all details on that are provided in the final report.